 - All authors agree that the submitted work has not been published previously, that the work is not under consideration for publication elsewhere and that all authors agree to the publication of this work.

 - A cover letter has been uploaded and it includes all components as outlined in the Author Guidelines.

 - A separate Title Page is provided with content following the Author Guidelines.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-- I agree to pay the article processing charges of either R 5 500 (members) or R 6 800 (non-members) should my paper be accepted for publication.
+- I agree to pay the article processing charges of either ZAR5,500.00 (members) or ZAR10,000.00 (non-members) should my paper be accepted for publication.

-African Entomology is an Open Access peer-reviewed scientific journal that publishes original research, reviews, collections of articles on a common topic, discussion of topics with broad interest, and short communications on all aspects of entomology (including insects, arachnids, myriapods and nematodes), emphasising the advancement of entomology on the African continent.
+African Entomology is an open access peer-reviewed scientific journal that publishes original research, reviews, collections of articles on a common topic, discussions of topics with broad interest, and short communications on all aspects of entomology (including insects, arachnids, myriapods and nematodes), emphasising the advancement of entomology on the African continent.
 A broad range of topics are covered including, but not limited to; behaviour, biology, conservation, ecology, evolution, forensics, medical, molecular biology, systematics, pest management, physiology, and taxonomy.
 Submissions of work from other parts of the world will be considered if it is of strong relevance to entomology in Africa.
 Prerequisites for publication will be originality, clarity, and significance as relevant to a better understanding of the entomology in Africa.

 Manuscripts should be submitted in concise and clear English using U.K. spelling.
 Authors for whom English is a second language should have their manuscript professionally edited before submission to improve the English.
-Our recommended language editing provider, who should be contacted directly for pricing and payment information, is Barry Blair Editing: firstname.lastname@example.org
+Our recommended language editing service provider, who should be contacted directly for pricing and payment information, is Barry Blair Editing: firstname.lastname@example.org

 Submission of Manuscripts